They Cloned Tyrone: Plot

-Nixon reveals that scientists conduct experiments on impoverished, predominantly Black populations such as the Glen, to allow the operation to go unnoticed and supposedly achieve peace in America.
+Nixon reveals that scientists conduct experiments on impoverished, predominantly black populations such as the Glen, to allow the operation to go unnoticed and supposedly achieve peace in America.
 After briefly using a trigger word to force the entire crowd to follow his commands with the exception of Yo-Yo, putting them at risk, Nixon threatens to use it on the crowd again if the trio doesn't stop their investigation.

 Despite this, Yo-Yo decides to take matters into her own hands, but her identity is exposed, and Nixon kidnaps her.
 Learning of this, Fontaine devises a plan with Isaac and Slick to rescue Yo-Yo, with Fontaine faking his death to sneak into the lab undetected.
 Fontaine then lets Slick and Isaac in to storm the lab with numerous residents of the Glen.
-They free the Black people being experimented on, including the clones, while Yo-Yo frees herself and finds Slick.
+They free the black people being experimented on, including the clones, while Yo-Yo frees herself and finds Slick.

 Chester overpowers and takes Fontaine to an older version of himself, the original Fontaine.
 He explains that he is helping scientists create "peace" by whitewashing black people into white people, through mind control and generational breeding.
 Fontaine's little brother's racially motivated murder by a police officer prompted him to start making the clones.
 After the original Fontaine claims the country would be better with assimilation than annihilation, Fontaine uses Nixon's trigger word on Chester and has him shoot the original.
 Meanwhile, Yo-Yo stalls Nixon from killing her before Slick shoots him in the head.

 The facility entrance to the church opens, spilling clones out to the public, exposing the secret operation.
-After Yo-Yo announces her retirement from her job, the trio decides to head to Memphis, to further expose and stop the operation.
+After Yo-Yo announces her retirement from her job, the trio decides to head to Memphis to further expose and stop the operation.

-Meanwhile, in Los Angeles, a man named Tyrone, identical to and living the same lifestyle as Fontaine, is watching TV with his friends, when they see one of Fontaine's clones appear on the news.
+Meanwhile, in Los Angeles, a man named Tyrone, identical to and living the same lifestyle as Fontaine, is watching TV with his friends, when they see one of Fontaine's clones appear on the news, which baffles him.